mxkxf/flags/README.md

 flags
 =====

-Flags of the world generated in CSS.
+Flags of the world generated using CSS gradients.

 This is more of a tech-demo rather than a library due to the lack of browser support for Internet Explorer (if you're not supporting IE 9 then be my guest!).